Business class: Branding

+Environmental impact

+Greenhouse gases, mainly carbon dioxide, are emitted from aircraft due to burning fuel.
+About 2% of global carbon emissions are produced by aviation industry.

+Flying business class results in greater emissions than flying in economy-class seating, in part due to the amount of space associated with it.

+For long-haul flights, carbon emissions per passenger per kilometre travelled are about three times higher for business class and four times higher for first class, according to the Department for Business, Energy and Industrial Strategy (BEIS).

+The length of the flight impacts the environment: as most emissions are generated through the takeoff phase in a plane's journey, it means short-haul flights are more impactful on the environment, as a larger proportion of the journey is in this phase.
+Whereas for longer haul flights, the plane is cruising for a longer proportion of the journey, making it less impactful on the environment than a short-haul flight, but it is still causing emissions.
+Transfer flights or routes that encompass multiple connecting flights also increase emissions as the takeoff phase is repeated.
+Private jets are also problematic, as emissions are generated for only a small number of people.

 Trains

 Business class is the highest class of service in China high-speed rail, while first class and second class are the more affordable options.
 Business class passengers have access to a pre-departure lounge if available.
 Train seats of business class are arranged in 1-1 or 2-1 configuration with fully enclosed seats.
 Free meals, unlimited snacks, and beverages are provided for the business class passengers throughout the journey.

-Select Amtrak trains in the United States offer a Business Class service.
-On Acela trains, Business Class is the primary class of service, and does not include any additional benefits onboard.
-On other routes, Business Class includes a refundable fare, and seating in a reserved area.
-Depending on the specific route, lounge access, wider seats with legrests, newspapers, or complimentary non-alcoholic beverages may be included.

-Until June 2009, Via Rail in Canada premium-class service was called "Via 1", on short-range routes oriented towards business travel.
-The premium service on the transcontinental route (The Canadian) is called "Silver & Blue".
-In June 2009, "Via 1" was renamed "Business Class" and "Silver & Blue" (The Canadian) and "Easterly" (The Ocean) were renamed "Sleeper Touring Class" and "Totem" (The Skeena) was renamed "Touring Class".

 Eurostar also offers business-class accommodation on their rail services – named "Business Premier", the seats are similar to the premium economy "Standard Premier" offering (wider seats with more legroom and greater recline compared to economy "standard class") but include faster check-in, boarding and a full meal service, among other features.
 Chiltern Railways offers a business zone on selected services.

-Queensland Rail in Australia also offers business class on its Electric Tilt Train.

-Austrian federal railway service ÖBB also offers a business class in their high-speed Railjet trains.